A Christmas Carol (1908 film): Cast

+Preservation status: the 1908 adaptation of a Christmas Carol is regarded as a lost film with no surviving footage or pictures.
+Only a description book of the lost film still exists.
+Many films made before 1929 were discarded or lost to deterioration overtime.
+This may have been the fate of the negatives for the 1908 A Christmas Carol adaptation.

 Production

 A Christmas Carol was produced by the Essanay Film Manufacturing Company and released December 9, 1908.

 Reception

 "It is impossible to praise this film too highly", wrote The Moving Picture World magazine.
 "It reproduces the story as closely as it is possible to do in a film and the technical excellence of the work cannot be questioned.
-The photography, the staging and the acting are all of the best, and the story told is always impressive. … Such films cannot be too highly commended.
+The photography, the staging and the acting are all of the best, and the story told is always impressive. ...
+Such films cannot be too highly commended.
 They are a welcome relief from the riot of bloodshed which has marred the moving picture shows of New York and other cities far too long.
 Even though it costs a fortune almost to prepare such a film, it is quite likely that the public will patronize it sufficiently to make good the extraordinary outlay."